-Go to guide to facial shaving for women
+Your go-to guide to facial shaving for women

-Why women can try shaving their face?
+Why try shaving your face?

-As anyone who has ever browsed the beauty tags on Instagram will know, dermaplaning – also known as dermablading or face shaving – isn’t a new phenomenon, but it is one of this year’s hot beauty topics.
+As anyone who has ever browsed the beauty tags on Instagram will know, dermaplaning (also known as dermablading or face shaving) isn’t a new phenomenon, but it is one of this year’s hot beauty topics.

-Basically, dermaplaning is a face shaving technique for women done in a salon, but it is also something which you can do in your own home.
+Basically, dermaplaning is a face shaving technique for women done in a salon, but it is also something you can do in your own home.

-The added benefits of shaving your face
+The benefits of shaving your face

 From a beauty perspective, fans swear facial shaving gives your skin instant smoothness and a natural glow.
 It’ll also improve your make-up application – foundation glides on and stays put, and is less likely to look powdery.

 Whatever your reason for shaving, all you need is the right tool and our ‘how to’ guide…

 You need only one thing to try facial shaving at home: a good quality blade that’s well suited to removing fine hairs from the face.
 Our Intuition Perfect Finish Eyebrow Styling and Facial Shaving is a safe tool that’s perfect for the job.
 It’s handy and can be easily used anywhere on the face.
 For exact eyebrow styling, the pack also comes with a precision cap.